 Emergency Lighting Certificate

-Emergency light certificate are similar to electrical certificates in appearance.
-They are required after a emergency light testing and inspection has been carried out at your property.
+Emergency Light Certificates are similar to electrical certificates in appearance.
+They are required after an emergency light testing and inspection has been carried out at your property.
 Emergency Light testing is recommended by LAW in the UK for health and safety; the emergency light certificates must be held in a safe place as proof of compliance.

 You will receive your emergency light certificate from the electrician; once the emergency light testing has been completed.
-This will provide you with any recommendations that require fixing on the installation.
+This will provide you with any recommendations that require fixing on the emergency lighting installed.
 These recommendations can be damage; deterioration; defects or dangerous conditions.

 How often should you get a emergency light certificate?

-There are various time scales for emergency lit testing to be carried out.
-But the recommendations are as follow;
+There are various time scales for testing emergency lighting to be carried out.
+However, the recommendations are as follow;

-- Weekly emergency light tests.
+- Weekly emergency lighting tests.
 (Checking the LED are on)

-- 3 Monthly emergency light Tests.
+- 3 Monthly emergency lighting Tests.
 (Switching the power of to ensure lights illuminate)

-- 6 monthly emergency light Tests.
+- 6 monthly emergency lighting Tests.
 (Let the batteries discharge for 1 hour to see if the lights stay on)

-- Annually emergency light Test (Let the batteries discharge for 3 hour to see if the lights stay on)
+- Annually emergency lighting Test (Let the batteries discharge for 3 hour to see if the lights stay on)